qbead/qbeadWebsite/content/book/compass.md

 In addition to magnetic fields from various components inside of smartphones, temporary magnetization can also be caused by external objects, like keys kept in the same pocket.
-To correct for the magnetic fields caused by other components, pathfinding apps sometimes ask you to move your phone along a figure "8" to calibrate the sensors before they provide directions.
+To correct for the magnetic fields caused by other nearby objects, pathfinding apps sometimes ask you to move your phone along a figure "8" to calibrate the sensors before they provide directions.

 These <span style="color:#9266bc;">**extra magnetic fields**</span>
 are always present and will remain fixed with respect to the sensor.
 This means that even when we rotate the sensor,
-<span style="color:#9266bc;">**this component**</span> of the measured result will not be changed.
+<span style="color:#9266bc;">**this component**</span> of the measured result will not change.
 However, such a rotation would cause <span style="color:#d42c2b;">**Earth's magnetic field**</span>
 to be oriented differently with respect to the sensor, causing the measurements to change along each axis of the sensor.